Joseph14078/raspmusicbox-client/README.md

 ### USAGE

-Place all files in a location where they cam be hosted, and use any HTTP server (preferably nginx) to make them accessible.
+Place all files in a location where they can be hosted, and use any HTTP server (preferably nginx) to make them accessible.

 ### TO-DO
 - Redesign the interface